 Course development was a collaboration between an experienced Fire Fighter/Paramedic, a career Law Enforcement Officer, Tactical EMTs, Emergency and Trauma Physicians, established EP Agents and seasoned Tactical Medicine Instructors.
 Together they draw upon a vast wealth of knowledge and real-life experiences to share with new EP professionals and those already in the field that wish to enhance their skill set in this area.

-This five-day, 50+ hour course begins with American Heart CPR w/AED and Basic First Aid.
+This five-day, 50+ hour course begins with American Red Cross CPR w/AED.
 Our instructors will build the student’s foundational knowledge base and skills by incorporating basic anatomy and human physiology along with solid medical knowledge, from basic bandaging and dealing with small cuts, scrapes, and routine medical issues.
 Building on this base, students are then taught more in-depth skills including detailed and rapid patient assessments, advanced bandaging, splinting along with taking and monitoring vital signs, and much more.
-Instructors then “Level Up” the knowledge base and skillsets of the students with hands-on scenario-based training developed from real-life experiences, events, and situations.
+Instructors then “Level Up” the knowledge base and skill-sets of the students with hands-on scenario-based training developed from real-life experiences, events, and situations.